gifford-lab/GERV/kmm-launcher-ccm-covar/README.md

 + `access_key` and `secret_key`: The credentials for your Amazon EC2 account.
 Checkout [here](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html) for instruction.

++ `keyname`: The name of the key-pair.
+From your EC2 [console](https://console.aws.amazon.com/ec2/), go to 'Key Pairs' under 'NETWORK & SECURITY' on the left to find the valid key-pair name matched to your rsa_keys indicated above.

-+ `mailaddr` sets the email address that gets emailed at the end of a job.
++ `mailaddr`: sets the email address that gets emailed at the end of a job.
 The emails will probably get spam-boxed first, so check spam folder.

 #####Optional options: